AnnDkk/Coding1/README.md

 * maxiClock
->Use the sequencing clock to change the beat to adjust the audio playback rate.
+>Using the sequencing clock to change the beat to adjust the audio playback rate.
->Run the "maxiClock.ticker()" method in the "play" function of maxmilian.
+>Running the "maxiClock.ticker()" method in the "play" function of maxmilian.
 ```
  var counter = 0;
   let maxi = maximilian();